 Specifications

-The system was built around tool management, not lifestyle needs, creating a gap in patterns for a garment-centered product.
-Design demonstrated the product needed new patterns that challenged existing production workflows.
+The system was built around tool management, not lifestyle needs.
+This created a gap in patterns for a garment-centered product.
+Design showed the product needed new patterns, and those patterns challenged existing production workflows.

-New program with distributed teams working in silos.
-Ambiguity demanded a nimble approach, juggling different roles from research to prototyping to methodically build relationships in order to align a multiplicity of perspectives.
+A new program with distributed teams working in silos.
+Ambiguity demanded a nimble approach.
+The work juggled multiple roles, from research to prototyping, to build relationships and align a range of perspectives.

 Goals